medavidallsop/internal-tags/readme.txt

 == Frequently Asked Questions ==

-= Where do I set an internal tags on posts? =
+= Where do I set or unset internal tags on posts? =

-When editing a post you'll see an internal tags section where you can set the tags.
+When editing a post you'll see an internal tags section where you can set or unset the tags.

-= Can I add/remove tags directly from the posts list? =
+= Can I set or unset tags from the posts list? =

 Yes.
 This can be done via the quick edit link under the post title.

-= Can I bulk add tags directly from the posts list? =
+= Can I bulk set tags directly from the posts list? =

 Yes.
-Select the posts using the checkboxes then click the Bulk actions > Edit, and select the tags.
+Select the posts using the checkboxes then click the Bulk actions > Edit, and select the tags you wish to set.

 = Where is the internal tag descripiton used? =